nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

 ### View all Habits: `view`
-List all habits under a specific goal.
+List all habits under a specific goal for a bird's eye view on your goal.

 **Format:** `view g/<goal_index>`